troxelcc/troxelcc.github.io/pages/general.md

-Besides specific types of remodeling such as window and kitchen replacements, we are skilled at general home renovations of all types---including, but not limited to, decks, tiling, pools, and woodworking projects such as wardrobes and benches.
+Besides specific types of remodeling such as window and kitchen replacements, we are skilled at general home renovations of all types---including, but not limited to, decks, tiling, and woodworking projects such as wardrobes and benches.
 Have a look below at some of our past projects, and feel free to [get in touch](/contact) to discuss what project we can start for you.